opengauss-mirror/website/app/en/privacyPolicy/index.md

 (b) We use two types of cookies:

 &emsp;&emsp;(1)Strict and necessary cookies: used for login and verification.
-When you log in to the website with your HUAWEI ID, cookies improve your Web browsing experience.
+When you log in to the website with your openGauss community account, cookies improve your Web browsing experience.

 &emsp;&emsp;(2)Statistical analysis cookies: We collect information about your use of our services, including your single or multiple visits, which help us understand how the services are running and used.
 We use the statistical analysis plugin provided by Baidu.